jettylabs-archive/jetty_access_control/website/docs/getting-started/9-policies.md

 ---
 sidebar_position: 9
-slug: './policies'
+slug: "./policies"
 ---

 # Manage policies

-In Jetty, policies are mechanism we use to actually grant (or revoke) data access.
+In Jetty, a policy is the mechanism you use to actually grant (or revoke) data access.

 Policies are found in the `policies/` directory and can be split across as many files and subdirectories as you would like.
 The policies detected by `jetty bootstrap` are all stored in `policies/policies.yaml`.
-For the policies that already existed in, you may notice the `connectors` attribute (something like `connectors: include: -snowflake`).
-When we detect existing policies, those policies should only apply to the system in which they were detected.
+For the policies created when bootstrapping, you may notice the `connectors` attribute (something like `connectors: include: -snowflake`).
+When we detect existing policies, we assume that those policies should only apply to the system in which they were detected, at least initially.
 The `connectors` property makes sure of that.

 Jetty policies fall into two broad categories: **allow** policies and **deny** policies.
 By default, users do not have access to any assets unless explicit policies are defined.